-Street Law relies on the creativity of its trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend a weekend training session held at our Edinburgh office.
-The weekend is intense, interactive and learner centred but mainly, it's lots of fun!
-Training weekends are held in January and you should contact Lyndseythomson@lawscot.org.uk for further information regarding our next training event.
+Street Law relies on the creativity of its trainers to bring law to life in a highly participatory and interactive way and all our Street Lawyers must attend our mandatory training sessions.
+These are, under normal circumstances, held at our Edinburgh office.
+However, training is currently taking place remotely due to the restrictions currently in place.
+The training is intense, interactive and learner centred but mainly, it's lots of fun!
+For more information about our training please contact Lyndseythomson@lawscot.org.uk

 If you are interested in becoming a Street Law trainer, please read the information below to ensure that you are eligible to participate and contact Lyndseythomson@lawscot.org.uk to register your interest.